4 Best Organic Tatami Mats (Traditional Japanese Style)

 • Prone to mold build-up

 Tatami mats are known for their distinct and unique smell.
-This is because the rush grass, rice straw, and split bamboo used to make them give off a natural scent that some find comforting while others may find unpleasant.
+This is because the rush grass, rice straw, and split bamboo used to make them give off a natural scent that some find comforting, while others may find it unpleasant.

 A tatami mat can last decades with proper care.
 Some top tips to extend the lifespan include: